 Eureka is a European-international network for application-oriented research and development (R&D) in Europe and offers companies and research institutions a framework for cross-border collaborative projects.
 Currently, 40 countries and the European Union are Eureka members.
-South Korea, Canada, South Africa, Chile and Argentina are associated partner countries.
+South Korea, Canada, South Africa, Chile, Argentina and Singapur are associated partner countries.

 Eureka is not in itself a funding mechanism, though public funding is available to participants, particularly for small and medium enterprises (SMEs).
 Rather, it offers a wide range of help to those interested in near-market European research and technological development (RTD), and a framework within which collaborative projects might more easily and more effectively proceed.